liamvdv/mkpyp/README.md

 Install with `pip3 install mypyp`.
 Run with `mypyp`.

 ## Developer Installation
-After cloning this repo or initializing a new git repository with `git init`, complete the following steps at root directory.
+After cloning this repo or initializing a new git repository with `git init`, complete the following steps in root directory.
 ```shell
 # create a new virtual environment (e. g. venv)
 python3 -m venv .venv